-Colorado is known for it’s jagged landscape and thousands of peaks, but not all of them require technical climbing skills.
-A hybrid between hiking and rock climbing, scrambling is the art of traversing terrain that’s too steep to hike but not steep enough to require climbing equipment.
-Some of Colorado’s classic routes fall into a Class 3 and Class 4 ranking, indicating that they are safe without a rope or a full rack of rock protection.
-While scrambles may not be technical climbs, using extreme caution and wearing a protective helmet and sturdy boots is recommended.
-Don’t go it alone, and always be aware of hazards including adverse weather and rock fall.
+Colorado is known for its jagged landscape and thousands of peaks, but not all of them require technical climbing skills.
+Scrambling is the art of traversing terrain that’s too steep to hike but not steep enough to require climbing equipment.
+It’s a hybrid of the two.
+Some of the classic Colorado scrambling routes fall into a Class 3 and Class 4 ranking, indicating that they are safe without a rope or a full rack of rock protection.

 The Flatirons, Boulder

 One of the Front Range’s classic climbing spots, these angled sandstone formations are textured enough for excellent grip and fun-sustained climbing.

 Located just minutes from residential Boulder, the Flatirons offer an easy approach with just enough length to make it a local favorite for after-work climbs.
 The Second Flatiron, the lowest angle of the three, features one Class 5 move with a high Class 4 the rest of the way up.
 Its most notorious move involves a section known as the “Leap of Faith.”

 From the top of the Second, which overlooks Boulder and Denver, it’s a short trail hike down to the base.
 The First and Third Flatirons are steeper, with more sustained low Class 5 climbing.
 With run-out protection and great grip, they make for fun rope-free ascents with the option of free-rappels from the summit.

 Grays and Torreys peaks are two of the most popular 14ers in the Front Range, with proximity to Denver and Boulder, plus a relatively easy yet crowded hike to their summits.